The International Arbitration Review: Japan

 Japan is a contracting state to the Convention on the Settlement of Investment Disputes between States and Nationals of Other States, the Energy Charter Treaty (ECT), and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 As at April 2020, it is a signatory to 33 bilateral investment treaties (BITs) (of which 29 are currently in force) and 18 free trade agreements and economic partnership agreements (EPAs) that include provisions pertaining to investment protection.
-Most of these instruments include investor–state dispute settlement provisions that permit investors to initiate arbitration directly against the contracting states, with the Japan–Australia EPA and the EU–Japan EPA (mentioned below) as notable exceptions.
+Most of these instruments include investor–state dispute settlement provisions that permit investors to initiate arbitration directly against the contracting states, with the Japan–Australia EPA and the European Union (EU)–Japan EPA (mentioned below) as notable exceptions.

 Outlook and conclusions